fnc12/embeddedRest/README.md

 UrlRequest request;
 request.timeout={10,0};     //  10 seconds and 0 microseconds..
 ```
 `timeout` property has `struct timeval` type.
-This type is declared in C standart library and represents time with microseconds precision.
+This type is declared in C standard library and represents time with microseconds precision.

 **Passing array as get parameter**